Dhamar Governorate: Agriculture

-Dhamar is a major agricultural region located midway between two of Yemen's three largest cities (Sana'a and Ta'izz).
+Dhamar is a major agricultural region located midway between two of Yemen's three largest cities (Sanaa and Ta'izz).
 It produces, to some degree, almost all the crops grown in the Yemeni highlands.
 Dhamar town itself is notable as the only town in the former Yemen Arab Republic not to be walled: rather it is merely a town on open plains.
 The governorate is an important seat for the Zaydi branch of Shia Islam, which has long had a major influence in Yemen.
 The ancient kingdoms of Saba', Qataban and Himyar had their capitals within the present area of Dhamar, and the Himyarite kingdom with its capital at Yarim set up numerous terraces that allow for highly intensive agriculture throughout the region.
 Archeological studies attest to agricultural activity in Dhamar governorate starting some 7,000 years ago, through analysis of soil deposits at the Adra'ah dam east of Dhamar city.
 Dhamar's inhabitants have farmed and herded animals since that time.
 Taking advantage of the governorate's topographic diversity – plains, high plateaus, mountain slope valleys – farmers have introduced a diversity of crops, and agriculture became the governorate's principal economic activity.
 The governorate contains about 28,000 km2 of arable land, of which 12,000 km2 is currently devoted to cash crops such as corn, wheat and horticultural crops.
 The governorate also holds about 3,000 km2 devoted to growing vegetables and fruits that are marketed to other governorates of Yemen and to neighboring countries.
 The governorate is also well known for its coffee; its western districts such as Anis, Maghrab 'Ans and 'Utamah have a suitable climate for commercial coffee production.
 The coffee of Dhamar is distinguished by its high quality, and the variety known as Al-Faḍlī (الفضلي) is considered one of the best Yemeni coffees.
 Sheep herding, goat herding, and Arabian horse breeding are also important economic activities.

 Traditional handicrafts

 In addition to farming, the people practice traditional handicrafts such as weaving, embroidery, and making copper and pottery utensils in sizes suitable to different purposes such as cooking and water storage; jewellery in gold and silver is being made in a number of districts, as are making jambiyyahs.
 Extraction of building stone is also among the important crafts of the governorate.
-Stone quarries are scattered throughout all regions of the governorate, and the stone is marketed in the capital Sana'a and in other governorates of Yemen.
+Stone quarries are scattered throughout all regions of the governorate, and the stone is marketed in the capital Sanaa and in other governorates of Yemen.